X-lab2017/oss101/Assignments/Assignment-typo.md

 *Ask probing questions to elicit more details.* If you're good at this, the querent will learn something --- and so might you.
 Try to turn the bad question into a good one; remember we were all newbies once.

-While muttering RTFM is sometimes justified when rezplying to someone who is just a lazy slob, a pointer to documentation (even if it's just a suggestion to google for a key phrase) is better.
+While muttering RTFM is sometimes justified when replying to someone who is just a lazy slob, a pointer to documentation (even if it's just a suggestion to google for a key phrase) is better.

 *If you're going to answer the question at all, give good value.* Don't suggest kludgy workarounds when somebody is using the wrong tool or approach.
 Suggest good tools.
 Reframe the question.